HashDataInc/bireme/docs/bireme_guide.md

 # Getting Started Guide

+# Part 1 Maxwell Data Source

-In this section, we will demonstrate how to use bireme to synchronize a table named *demo.test* in MySQL to another table named *public.test* in GreenPlum database.
+In this part, we will demonstrate how to use bireme cooperated with maxwell to synchronize a table named *demo.test* in MySQL to another table named *public.test* in GreenPlum database.
 Before we start, users need to deploy MySQL, Kafka and GreenPlum.

 **Note:** All tables must contain primary key.